May 27th, 2019

-Come to The Carleton on March the 18th, 2019 for a recharge.
-You'll wish every day were a momondays.
+Come to The Carleton on May the 27th for some real inspiration.
+You'll wish every day was a momondays.

 Tim retired from the Royal Canadian Air Force in 2012 as an HR Officer with a speciality in Dispute Resolution and team-building.
 He has also experienced a broad spectrum of work environments, having served in operational squadrons across Canada and in United Nations missions overseas.
 In recognition of his achievements, in 2008 he was inducted into the Order of Military Merit by then Governor General, the Right Honourable Michaëlle Jean

 After retirement from the RCAF he was invited to come and work with the Royal Canadian Mounted Police in Canada’s Atlantic Region where he replicated his successes from the military environment in the community of policing and public service.
 With almost five years’ experience in that arena he retired and now works as a contractor, delivering training and services in a broad spectrum of first responder and security sector environments.